 There may be alternative televised schedules for those areas outside the City's boundaries.

 Where can I obtain an audio tape, CD or DVD of today’s Council meeting?

 Audio tapes and CDs are available to listen to in the City Clerk’s office, or they may be purchased.
 Cost will vary depending on the specific request.
 Contact the Public Information Section at (619) 533-4000 for more information.

 To purchase a CD or DVD copy of a Council meeting, contact the Cable TV Office at (619) 533-4784 or order on-line.
 Archived video of Council meetings are also available for viewing on the City’s Web site.

 Can I watch Council meetings and Council Committee meetings on the Web?

 Yes.
 Live and archived video of Council meetings dating back 2004 and Council Committee meetings (date-availability varies by committee) can be viewed on-line from the City’s Webcasting Web page.

 What are the standing Council Committees?

 Legislative matters are often discussed by a standing Council Committee prior to placement on the City Council Docket.
-There are six such committees, with five Councilmembers serving on each.
-Each committee focuses on a different subject area as reflected by their names: Rules, Open Government, and Intergovernmental Relations (Rules); Land Use and Housing (LU&H); Public Safety and Neighborhood Services (PS&NS); Natural Resources and Culture (NRC); Budget and Finance; and Audit.
+There are seven such committees, with Councilmembers serving on each.
+Each committee focuses on a different subject area as reflected by their names: Audit Committee; Budget and Government Efficiency Committee; Economic Development and Intergovernmental Relations Committee; Environment Committee; Infrastructure Committee; Public Safety and Livable Neighborhoods Committee; and Smart Growth and Land Use Committee.
 For more information about the members of these committees and their meeting times see Council Committees.